aqlaboratory/openfold/README.md

-OpenFold is equipped with an implementation of low-memory attention ([Rabe & Staats 2021](https://arxiv.org/pdf/2112.05682.pdf)), which makes possible inference on extremely long chains.
+OpenFold is equipped with an implementation of low-memory attention ([Rabe & Staats 2021](https://arxiv.org/pdf/2112.05682.pdf)), which enables inference on extremely long chains.

 We also make available efficient scripts for generating alignments.
 We've used them to generate millions of alignments that will be released alongside